FractalAsim/UnityShaderLib/README.md

     > Dissolve objects based on distance from a point

 - HardDissolve
-    > Dissolve object using a dissolve texture for opqaue objects
+    > Dissolve object using a dissolve texture for opaque objects

 -  SoftDissolve
     > Dissolve object using a dissolve texture for transparent objects